tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 - ##### <a name="testing">Regression Testing</a>

-	Regression tests (pushed from Iteration 3):
+	Regression tests (pushed from Iteration 2 to Iteration 3):

 	* For regression tests, the goal is to verify that features that worked once stay working, even as you continue to add to the code.
 	* For our simulations, that probably means some relatively simple and structured scenario that can be reused and in which we know the exact output.
-	* To use this testing strategy with Google Test, you should add store any config files you need in project/config/ and anything else that might be helpful in project/resources/, while attempting to ensure that changes didn't break anything that was already working.
+	* To use this testing strategy with Google Test, you should add store any config files you need in project/config/ and anything else that might be helpful in project/resources/, while attempting to ensure that changes you make to create the regression test do not  break anything that was already working.

+**One important change to this iteration 2 regression test requirment is that for iteration 3 you are required to create only ONE (1) regression test.
+As specified in lab 15, the regression test you create _must be different_ than the regression test we give you in lab 15.**

 <hr>